 Whether you’re a new resident or visitor spending several days in the Amelia Island area, what interesting places nearby are worth exploring?
-Here’s a few suggestions from Amelia Island Living eMagazine’s editor:
+Here are some suggestions:

 Big Talbot Island

 Not familiar with local geography?
 For newcomers to the Amelia Island area, Big Talbot is Amelia’s immediate neighbor to the south, an undeveloped barrier island (Florida State Park land).
 Just drive over Amelia Island’s southend bridge to land on Big Talbot.
 So close, it’s an ideal bike ride for outdoorsy types who enjoy nature and exercise.

 One can ride a bike from Amelia Island, cross over the George Crady Fishing Bridge and then get on the wooden boardwalk along Spoonbill Pond, to connect to the off road pedaling pathway located on Big Talbot Island State Park.
 The most popular attraction on Big Talbot is the unique “Boneyard Beach.”
 Find out more, see photo gallery of Big Talbot Island State Park, FL.